 Deliver Trusted digital entities

-Connecting customers and suppliers
+Connecting customers with each other and with suppliers

 Altair reports that Deutche Telecom, Orange and Vodafone ( majority owner of Vodacom) are looking at this transformation of a moribund telco to a digital global champion competing successfully and globally.
 (See Further Reading)